 The Lake Superior - North watershed covers 1,019,923 acres in the Northern Lakes and Forest ecoregion.
 Soils and subsurface geology are dominated by bedrock, glacial till complexes and unconsolidated glacial lake deposits of sand, gravels, clay and silt.
 Bedrock is complex in its evolution and contributes to the spectacular mountains and ridges that slope toward Lake Superior.
 Numerous streams flow through the bedrock cracks, forming waterfalls, cascades and rapids.
 Wetlands and lakes are found throughout the watershed.
 Developed areas include the communities of Finland, Schroeder, Tofte, Lutsen, Grand Marais, Hovland and Grand Portage.
 Significant development is also located along Lake Superior’s shoreline.

-Land use in the Lake Superior North watershed is a mix of smaller towns and commercial, resort and rural residential.
+Land use in this watershed is a mix of smaller towns and commercial, resort and rural residential.
 Significant development is also located along Lake Superior’s shoreline.
 Tourism and forest products are significant components of land use activity.
 Some commercial/industrial uses, such as marinas, shipping ports and taconite processing support, depend upon water resources.

 Several state parks are within the watershed, including Temperance, Cascade and Judge CR Magney.
 A large section of the southernmost Boundary Waters Canoe Area Wilderness is also within the watershed.